-With a very European feel, we love to walk and run here all year round.
-There is a lovely lake, winding walk paths and especially in autumn, lots of leaves to run about in.
+With a very European feel, we love to walk and run around Hyde Park Perth all year round.
+There is a lovely lake, winding walk paths, and ducks on the water.

 Jo Wheatley All Abilities Playground

-This new playground located in Beaton Park, with views of the Swan River and adjacent to the Perth Flying Squadron yacht club is a wonderfully organized place to play with A LOT to do for the whole family.
+Playgrounds Perth was greatly improved with the addition of this new playground located in Beaton Park.
+With views of the Swan River and adjacent to the Perth Flying Squadron Yacht Club, it is a wonderfully organized place to play with A LOT to do for the whole family.

 The area combines soft fall under many swings, with a more natural aspect in others.
 Those more artistically inclined will also enjoy a range of musical instruments.

-This is a brand-new Perth playground (as at end of 2018).
+This is a brand-new Perth playground (built at end of 2018).
 There are also good BBQ and picnic facilities which were well-used the day we were there.

 Finally, this entire playground is fenced, which gives you a little extra peace of mind with the river nearby.
 For the folks, a river is always a nice place for 5 minutes of headspace.